geomlyd/A-plus-plus-Programming-Language/README.md

 You'll need the gtkmm3 library in order to use the visual debugger.
 Installation instructions can be found [here](https://gtkmm.gnome.org/en/download.html).

-From the project root, run
+After installing gktmm3, from the project root, run
 ```bash
 make -C src release
 ```